How the Canada Revenue Agency addresses non-compliance in the real estate sector

 Property flipping

 People who buy and resell homes within a short period for a profit are often engaged in property flipping.
 The CRA acquires and analyzes third-party data and has found that some flips are not being reported or are being reported incorrectly.
-The profits from flipping real estate are generally considered to be fully taxable.
-The facts of each case determine whether such profits should be reported as business income or as a capital gain.
+The profits from flipping real estate are generally fully taxable as business income.

 There are three main categories of individuals engaged in this: